Largest volcanic field within the Rio Grande rift and unusual silicic shield volcanoes

-The Taos Volcanic Field is the largest volcanic field within the Rio Grande Rift.
+The Taos volcanic field is the largest volcanic field within the Rio Grande rift.
 It is petrologically and volcanologically diverse, including compositions from tholeiite to rhyolite, and vent morphologies from cinder cones to steep-sided domical volcanoes.
-The field covers over 7,000 km2 and shares the broad valley floor with the Rio Grande which cuts through extensive sheets of thicks lavas, the Serviellta basalts, to form the Rio Grande Gorge.
+The field covers over 7,000 km2 and shares the broad valley floor with the Rio Grande which cuts through extensive sheets of thick lavas, the Serviellta basalts, to form the Rio Grande Gorge.
 It is bounded on the east side by the Sangre de Cristo Mountains and on the west by the Tusas Mountains.
 On the north it terminates near the Colorado border and on the south squeezes into the narrow constriction between the Taos basin and the Espanola basin.

 View Taos Plateau Volcanic Field in a larger map

 Aoki, K., Petrography and petrochemistry of latest Pliocene olivine tholeiites of Taos area, northern New Mexico, USA, Contr.
 Min.
 Petrology, 14, 191-203, 1967.
 Basaltic Volcanism Study Project, Continental Rift Volcanism: Rio Grande Rift. in Baslatic Volcanism on the Terrestrial Planets, Pergamon Press, p.
 109-131, 1981.
 Brookins, D. G., D. Eppler, and W. E. Elston, Sr isotope initial ratios from the San Antonio Mountain area, New Mexico, Isochron/West, 20, 17, 1977.

 Burroughs, R. L., Neogene volcanism in the southern San Luis Basin.
 New Mexico Geological Society Guidebook, 25th Field Conference, 291-294, 1974.